 KLM Royal Dutch Airlines

-Guadalajara International Airport serves Mexico's third city of Guadalajara and is the country's third busiest airport, after Mexico City Juarez International Airport and Cancun International Airport.
+Guadalajara International Airport serves Mexico's second city of Guadalajara and is the country's third busiest airport after Mexico City Juarez International Airport and Cancun International Airport.
+Guadalajara is the 10th largest city in Latin America in terms of both population and GDP.
 The airport serves as a focus city for Aeromexico and was formerly a hub for defunct Mexicana.
 The airport is one of 12 operated by Grupo Aeroportuario del Pacifico (GAP), as is also known as Miguel Hidal y Costilla International Airport.

 Location of Guadalajara Miguel Hidal Airport, Mexico